James Smith (American football)

-James Smith is an American college football defensive tackle for the Alabama Crimson Tide.
+James Smith (born April 7, 2005) is an American college football defensive tackle for the Ohio State Buckeyes.
+He previously played for the Alabama Crimson Tide.

 Early life

 Smith is from Montgomery, Alabama.
 He attended George Washington Carver High School in Montgomery from his freshman to sophomore years, playing football as a defensive lineman and posting double-digit sacks as a sophomore while helping Carver allow only 16 points per game.
 He transferred to IMG Academy in Florida as a junior in 2021, but transferred back to Carver mid-way through the 2021 season.
 He then had to sit out the rest of the year after being ruled ineligible.
 He played his senior season at Carver in 2022.

 Smith was ranked a five-star prospect and one of the top recruits in the class of 2023.
 He was ranked a top-20 player nationally and the second-best defensive line recruit by 247Sports.
 Smith, along with his Carver teammate Qua Russaw, committed to play college football for the Alabama Crimson Tide.